symfony/symfony/README.md

 Sponsor
 -------

-Symfony 6.0 is [backed][27] by [SensioLabs][28].
+Symfony 6.1 is [backed][27] by [Basecom][28].

-As the creator of Symfony, SensioLabs supports companies using Symfony, with an offering encompassing consultancy, expertise, services, training, and technical assistance to ensure the success of web application development projects.
+As a professional software service provider, basecom implements customized solutions in the areas of e-commerce, PIM solutions and web portals.
+With our experience and certified expertise, we have been one of the most renowned Symfony specialists in Germany for many years.

 Help Symfony by [sponsoring][29] its development!